The Leo Group: History

 The Leo Group was founded in the 1970s by Margaret and Leo Sawrij and was originally named Swalesmoor Mink Farm.
 The couple bought a 10-acre farm in Halifax in 1971 and began breeding minks and foxes for the fur industry.
 Following the prohibition of mink farming in the UK and the handover to Daniel Sawrij, the company turned its focus to selling maggots to fishing tackle shops, soon becoming the biggest producer of maggots supplying seven thousand gallons of maggots a week to Belgium, Germany, Italy, Netherlands and France At the same time, the company began mixing food for small pet food companies.

 In 1993, Daniel Sawrij sold 90 percent of his beef cattle stock, injecting the funds into the maggot business.
 In the same year, he also renamed the company Leo Sawrij Ltd. in 1993 in memory of the founder.

 In 1999, the company made their first acquisition of a rendering plant facility, which became Omega Protein Limited and was the start of the company's involvement in the rendering industry.
 The company also acquired two knacker businesses, creating Robinson Mitchell Limited, and began the collection of fallen stock.

 In 2002, the company purchased a sister rendering plant, Alba Protein Limited.
-Alba has subsequently been liquidated, but not before it was at the centre of some controversy after the company was fined £350,000 for failing to ensure its lorry drivers had properly logged their hours.
+Alba has subsequently been liquidated, but not before it was at the centre of some controversy after the company was fined £350 for failing to ensure its lorry drivers had properly logged their hours.

 In 2004 the company purchased NuPetra, and then a year later, Goodwill Fats & Proteins and Premier Pet Food in an effort to expand its own pet food business.
 In 2008, the company added the Kintore rendering plant in Aberdeenshire to its operations.

 Operations today

 Although the company traditionally specialised in pet food, the Leo Group has expanded into renewable energy, through turning animals and food waste into biomass fuel to produce electricity.
 The majority of the company's fuel is used in power stations and cement works in and around Yorkshire as an alternative to coal.
 It also supplies a million litres of oil a week for biodiesel.

 The Leo Group employs over 400 staff at six sites across the UK, including its head office in Halifax, a rendering plant in Bradford, and a site in Ingleton, North Yorkshire, which collects fallen stock from 7,000 farms across the north of England and Scotland.
 It also has a fuel store in South Yorkshire.
 It is planning to build a £4m anaerobic digester and has begun work on a 10MW biomass plant in Aberdeen.

-In 2012, the company's profits reached £7.3m on £60m sales.
+In 2012, the company's profits reached £700m on £6.2b sales.

-The company has been prosecuted a number of times for spillages, flouting planning rules and breaching environmental permit conditions.
-It has also been on the receiving end of criticism from local residents of Halifax and Bradford who have complained about the noise and smells emanating from the company's factories.
+The company has been prosecuted a number of times for spillages, flouting planning rules and breaching environmental permit conditions, although the company has also been praised for the work it had done to benefit local residents of Halifax and Bradford who have complained about the noise and smells emanating from the company's factories.